Loading

 History

-On June 24, 2001 the LDS Church announced it would build a temple in San Antonio, Texas, making it the state's fourth.
+On June 24, 2001, the church announced it would build a temple in San Antonio, Texas, making it the state's fourth.
 Within ten years, the number of church members in the area grew from 9,000 to 12,000.
 Until the San Antonio Texas Temple was completed, Latter-day Saints in the area travelled 200 miles (320 km) to reach the nearest temple, near Houston.

-On March 29, 2003 a site dedication and groundbreaking ceremony initiated construction.
-As the temple neared completion in September 2004, a ceremony was held to place a thirteen-foot, gold leafed angel Moroni statue on the spire of the temple.
+On March 29, 2003, a site dedication and groundbreaking ceremony was held to signify beginning of construction, and was attended by 450 members.
+As the temple neared completion in September 2004, a ceremony was held to place a thirteen-foot, gold leafed angel Moroni statue on the temple's spire.

-LDS Church president Gordon B. Hinckley dedicated the San Antonio Temple on May 22, 2005.
+Church president Gordon B. Hinckley dedicated the temple on May 22, 2005.
 A celebration was held at the Alamodome the night before the dedication.
-More than 20,000 people attended to watch a show featuring over 4,000 singers and dancers, horses, fireworks, and presentations of Texas history, family values, and Latter-day Saint beliefs.
-Hinckley spoke to those in attendance about the temple.
+More than 20,000 people attended to watch the event, which featured over 4,000 singers and dancers, horses, fireworks, and presentations of Texas history, family values, and Latter-day Saint beliefs.
+Hinckley said his remarks were directly to the youth gathered at the event, as he spoke about the temple.
+He stated that if the adults wanted to hear from him, they needed to attend the temple's dedication the next day.
+Other speakers spoke on the temple pointing to the atonement and resurrection of Jesus Christ.

-In 2020, the San Antonio Texas Temple was closed in response to the coronavirus pandemic.
+In 2020, like all others in the church, the San Antonio Texas Temple was closed for a time in response to the COVID-19 pandemic.

 See also